Building a Multi-Step Quote Form in Laravel with Livewire: Structuring Step 5 for Specialized Services

 This wasn’t just about UX.
 It was about separation of concerns.
 Sushi catering has unique requirements: raw fish handling, chef certifications, plating preferences, dietary restrictions, and prep time.
 These fields don’t belong next to a checkbox for ‘chafing dishes.’

-So we carved out Step 5 as a conditional, service-specific gateway.
+So I carved out Step 5 as a conditional, service-specific gateway.
 If a user selects ‘Sushi’ or ‘Custom Dessert Stations’ in Step 3, Step 5 dynamically appears — tailored, focused, and loaded with only what matters.

 Livewire as the State Glue (Without the JS Overhead)